openstack/governance/reference/tags/compute_starter_kit.rst

 The same kind of natural expansion could be done with projects such as Heat, Trove, Sahara and others when higher level functionality is desired out of their OpenStack cloud.

+For some things where there are natural choices, such as Nova Network or Neutron, it's important to keep the ability to naturally expand the cloud over time in mind.
+While Nova Network simpler to set up and run, the transition to a Neutron-based cloud is not the same as swapping out a Glance storage backend.
+It is for that reason that the starter-kit recommends starting with Neutron configured for Provider Networks with Linux Bridge as a simple enough configuration which still has the possibility to add more complex SDN backends at a later date.

 Doesn't this conflate multiple compute use cases?
 -------------------------------------------------